 K2View is an operational data platform that centralizes test data management.
 Organizations can coordinate test data across multiple data sources and tables.
 You can subset data while maintaining referential integrity.

-This TDM software lets you de-identification data and generate artificial datasets.
+This TDM software lets you de-identify data and generate artificial datasets.
 Thanks to the intuitive interface, the tool is accessible to users without programming expertise.

 However, K2View has a slow learning curve due to limited training resources and documentation.
 It’s also moderately challenging to deploy without the provider’s assistance.